The Members of

 The composition and the functions of the Audit Committee of the Board of Directors ofthe Company are disclosed in the Report on Corporate Governance which is forming a partof this report.

 Pursuant to the provisions of Section 178 of the Companies Act 2013 the Board hasapproved the remuneration policy as recommended by the Board Nomination & RemunerationCommittee.
 The details of the said policy are annexed as Annexure I to this Report.

 The Corporate Governance philosophy of the Company is to comply with not only thestatutory requirements but also to voluntarily formulate and adhere to a strong set ofCorporate Governance practices which includes code of business conduct corporate ethicsvalues risk management etc. The Report on Corporate Governance is annexed and forms partof this Annual Report.

 22. CORPORATE SOCIAL RESPONSIBILITY

-The Company has constituted the Corporate Social Responsibility Committee (CSR) of theBoard of Directors in accordance with the provisions of Section 135 of the Companies Act2013 read with The Companies (Corporate Social Responsibility) Rules 2014 which drivesthe CSR programme of the Company.
+The Company constituted the Corporate Social Responsibility Committee (CSR) of theBoard of Directors in accordance with the provisions of Section 135 of the Companies Act2013 read with The Companies (Corporate Social Responsibility) Rules 2014 which drivesthe CSR program of the Company.

-The brief outline of the CSR Policy including overview of the program proposed to beundertaken the composition of the CSR Committee average net profits of the Company forthe past three financial years prescribed CSR expenditure and details of amount spent onCSR activities during the year have been disclosed in Annexure II to this Reportas mandated under the said Rules.
+The brief outline of CSR Policy including overview of the program proposed to beundertaken the composition of the CSR Committee average net profits of the Company forthe past three financial years prescribed CSR expenditure and details of amount spent onCSR activities during the financial year have been disclosed in Annexure II to thisreport as mandated under the said Rules.